Will Trump shut down the government to fight impeachment?

 A senior Trump administration official said in an email that the president probably won't shut down the government, but stopped far short of closing off that option.

-"The administration expects Congress to do its job to secure the border and pay our troops, but in the event that they are unable to pass full-year appropriations bills, the president is unlikely to oppose a clean temporary funding bill," the official, who declined to be identified because they were not authorized to speak about the issue, said in an e-mail.
+"The administration expects Congress to do its job to secure the border and pay our troops, but in the event that they are unable to pass full-year appropriations bills, the president is unlikely to oppose a clean temporary funding bill," the official, who declined to be identified, lacking authorization to speak about the issue, said in an e-mail.

 Like Lowey, Sen. Richard Shelby, R-Ala., chairman of the Appropriations Committee, doesn't want to see a lapse in federal funding.
 And he doesn't think it would be a political boon for Trump.